import numpy as np

 )->Float[Array, 'n_hes ...']:

 Sum face-field to half-edges.
-Sums over the face of the half-edge and its twin.
+Each half-edge receives the sum of its face and its twin’s face.

 sum_he_to_face